francisdzheng/dsper2020/tutorials/tutorial02.md

 3. Nine virginica flowers were correctly classified, and two virginica flowers were incorrectly classified as versicolor flowers.

 Again, your results will be slightly depending on how you split your training and test data.

-## k-Nearest Neighbors Regression

-This section is under construction.